 Our working capital, which is defined as current assets less current liabilities, was \$2,358 million at June 30, 2016 which decreased from \$2,619 million at December 31, 2015.
-The change is primarily the result of increased short-term debt due to issuance of short-term notes under our commercial paper program (see Note 4 of the Notes to Consolidated Financial Statements (unaudited), "Short-Term Debt and Short-Term Debt from Related Parties") and increased accrued expenses and other current liabilities, partially offset by increased trade accounts receivable and cash and cash equivalents due to an adjustment during the first quarter which impacted invoicing as well as increased prepaid expenses and other current assets largely related to a cost report receivable from Medicare and Medicaid.
+The change is primarily the result of increased short-term debt due to issuance of short-term notes under our commercial paper program (see Note 4 in this report), and increased accrued expenses and other current liabilities, partially offset by increased trade accounts receivable and cash and cash equivalents due to an adjustment during the first quarter which impacted invoicing as well as increased prepaid expenses and other current assets largely related to a cost report receivable from Medicare and Medicaid.
 Our ratio of current assets to current liabilities was 1.48 and 1.63 at June 30, 2016 and December 31, 2015, respectively.

-We intend to continue to address our current cash and financing requirements using cash provided by operating activities, our existing and future credit agreements, issuances under the Commercial Paper Program (See Note 4 of the Notes to the Consolidated Financial Statements, "Short-Term Debt and Short-Term Debt from Related Parties," included in this report) as well as the issuance of debt securities.
+We intend to continue to address our current cash and financing requirements using cash provided by operating activities, our existing and future credit agreements, issuances under the Commercial Paper Program (See Note 4 in this report) as well as the issuance of debt securities.
 In addition, when funds are required for acquisitions or to meet other needs, we expect to successfully complete long-term financing arrangements, such as the issuance of senior notes.
 We aim to preserve financial resources with a minimum \$500 million of committed and unutilized credit facilities.